aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 aws sagemaker describe-cluster --cluster-name ml-cluster --region us-west-2
 ```

-Or list all your cluster with
+Or list all your HyperPod cluster with

 ```
 aws sagemaker list-clusters
 ```

-You can see information on all your cluster nodes with
+You can see information on all your HyperPod cluster nodes with

 ```
 aws sagemaker list-cluster-nodes --cluster-name ml-cluster --region us-west-2
 ```

-### 3.4 SSH Into Your Cluster
+### 3.4 SSH into your HyperPod cluster

-To log into your cluster, you need the cluster id from the cluster arn, instance ID of your controller node, and instance group name of your controller group.
-You can your cluster ID with
+To log into your HyperPod cluster, you need the cluster id from the cluster arn, instance ID of your controller node, and instance group name of your controller group.
+You can your HyperPod cluster ID with

 ```
 aws sagemaker describe-cluster --cluster-name ml-cluster --region us-west-2